-So it is known that perhaps the toughest part about graduation is landing a job that allows one to execute one's field of study.
-According to studies perfomed by Forbes Magazine, 75% of hiring managers surveyed believe Millennials show up to an interview under dressed.
+Perhaps the toughest part about graduation is landing a job that allows one to execute one's field of study.
+According to studies perfomed by Forbes Magazine, 75% of hiring managers surveyed believe millennials show up to an interview under dressed.

 Archive for 09/2017

 I’ve always been a bit of a rule breaker (more about that here), and although I believe children need guidance and limits, my slightly rebellious spirit has definitely influenced my parenting style.